USS Green Bay (LPD-20): Service history

 The ship went on her first deployment in February 2011 with the three-ship Boxer Amphibious Ready Group.
 The group, comprising 4,000 sailors and Marines from the 13th Marine Expeditionary Unit, deployed for seven months to the United States Fifth and Seventh Fleet areas in the Asian region.

 In March 2011, Green Bay was scheduled to assisted in Operation Tomodachi, the relief efforts after the massive 2011 Tōhoku earthquake and tsunami struck Japan.
 She was instead rerouted into Operation Enduring Freedom areas and never made it to Japan.

 In May 2013, Green Bay returned from an eight-month deployment to the Middle East and Asia as part of the Peleliu Amphibious Ready Group, along with the 15th Marine Expeditionary Unit.

 In January 2015, Green Bay was forward deployed to the 7th Fleet replacing USS Denver in the Bonhomme Richard Amphibious Ready Group homeported at United States Fleet Activities Sasebo.

 On 5 August 2017, a U.S. Marine Corps MV-22 Osprey struck Green Bay after taking off from USS Bonhomme Richard.
-The helicopter then crashed in Shoalwater Bay on the east coast of Australia.
+The aircraft then crashed in Shoalwater Bay on the east coast of Australia.
 23 personnel were rescued, with three confirmed dead.

 In May 2022, Green Bay was a part of the USS America Amphibious Ready Group in Sasebo.

+On December 9, 2024, Green Bay was reassigned to San Diego for its new homeport.
+This shift complies with the National Defense Authorization Act (NDAA), requiring that U.S. Navy ships not be permanently forward deployed to Japan for more than 10 years.